The 2017 Legacy Research Fellowship application deadline has passed. Please check back in 2017 for more information about this program.

 The Minnesota Historical Society is pleased to announce the Legacy Research Fellowships.
-Eligibility for these Fellowships is open to any post-collegiate Minnesota scholar who is engaged in Minnesota-related research/scholarship that draws on the Gale Library resources and that intends to add to the body of knowledge and interpretation of Minnesota's history (pre- and post-statehood).
+Eligibility for these Fellowships is open to any post-collegiate Minnesota scholar who is engaged in Minnesota-related research/scholarship that draws on the Gale Family Library resources and that adds to the body of knowledge and interpretation of Minnesota's history (pre- and post-statehood).
 Independent Scholars and scholars, including graduate students, not eligible for funding through employment at academic institutions are especially encouraged to apply.

-- For assistance with substantive issues related to the Legacy Research Fellowship Program (e.g., whether or not the research proposed is responsive to the solicitation), send an email to LegacyResearchFellows@mnhs.org
+For assistance with substantive issues related to the Legacy Research Fellowship Program, such as whether or not the research proposed is responsive to the solicitation, contact LegacyResearchFellows@mnhs.org

-- Project Narrative: Not to exceed 1,000 words in length.
-The narrative should include purpose, goals, and objectives; connection to Minnesota history and cultural heritage; research design and methods,including what MNHS collections will be used and how they will be used; plan for project outcome (published book or article, manuscript, etc.); a public dissemination strategy; and brief but relevant bibliography or references.
+- Project Narrative: The narrative should not exceed 1,000 words, and should include: purpose, goals, and objectives; connection to Minnesota history and cultural heritage; research design and methods,including what MNHS collections will be used and how they will be used; plan for project outcome (published book or article, manuscript, etc.); a public dissemination strategy; and brief but relevant bibliography or references.

 - Curriculum Vitae: Limited to 2 pages and including any relevant professional publications

-- Two letters of support: Letters addressing the importance of the project and the ability of the applicant are to be e-mailed or mailed directly to the Legacy Research Fellows Program at MNHS by their writers by February 3, 2014.
-Please include the applicant's name for emailed letters.
+- Two letters of support: Letters addressing the importance of the project and the ability of the applicant are to be e-mailed or mailed directly to the Legacy Research Fellows Program at MNHS by their writers and received by the deadline.
+Please include the applicant's name in the subject line for emailed letters.
 It is the applicant's responsibility to verify that letters of support are submitted on time.

-- Proposals must be submitted electronically as PDF or Word files via email to LegacyResearchFellows@mnhs.org.
-Applications must be received on or before Monday, February 3, 2014 at 11:59 PM.
+- Proposals must be submitted electronically as PDF or Word files.

 Criteria for Selection